Mangomindai/agentguard/README.md

 ---

-*If AgentGuard saved your team from a 3am incident, give it a ⭐* drop me some $$ as i saved ur ass email me bkdk62309@gmail.com
+*If AgentGuard saved your team from a 3am incident, give it a ⭐*  bkdk62309@gmail.com